helxplatform/helx-analytics/README.md

 using `npm run build`.
 This will build the project to [lib](./lib).

 It [exports](./src/index.ts) specific analytics tracker implementations of the abstract HeLXAnalyticsTracker.

+#### Note: further, comprehensive explanations can be found in the actual definitions.

 ### HeLXAnalyticsTracker
 The abstract class which each tracker implements.
 Made up of three methods:
 - `setup` initializes the tracking platform so that it is ready to be used to track events.